 Children are allowed to bring snacks to eat at morning break.
-As a school we would ask you to reinforce our healthy eating curriculum by providing your children with healthy snacks such as fruit (fresh or dried), nuts, vegetables etc. Sweets and chewing gum are not allowed in school.
+As a school we would ask you to reinforce our healthy eating curriculum by providing your children with healthy snacks such as fruit (fresh or dried), vegetables etc. Sweets and chewing gum are not allowed in school.
 We do not encourage children to share their snacks because of the prevalence of food allergies.
-Children in Key Stage 1 are provided with a piece of fruit each morning, usually around 10.00am, under the National Fruit Initiative Scheme.
+Children in Key Stage 1 are provided with a piece of fruit each morning under the National Fruit Initiative Scheme.